Luis Arraez Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

+- The Nationals allow the most home runs in baseball (202 total, 1.5 per game).

+- Adon (2-0 with a 5.25 ERA and 20 strikeouts in 24 2/3 innings pitched) gets the start for the Nationals, his fifth of the season.

-- In his last time out on Sunday against the Philadelphia Phillies, the righty went six scoreless innings while surrendering two hits.
+- In his last time out on Friday against the Miami Marlins, the right-hander threw six scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.